 It was ironic because I almost didn’t get the room.
-My friend Greg and I made last-minute plans to come to San Miguel, regarded as one of the top 10 places in Mexico, and we found that all the good hotels in the Old Center were full, including the Posada Corazon B&B, my first choice.
+My friend Greg and I made last-minute plans to visit San Miguel, one of the top places not far from Mexico City.
+But we found all the good hotels in the Old Center were full.
+That included the Posada Corazon B&B, my first choice.

-Greg had the idea to call his friend Marina who runs a small business in San Miguel, wondering if, perhaps, she could somehow help us find some place to stay, hopefully not too far out in the outskirts.
+Greg had the idea to call his friend Marina who runs a small business in San Miguel.
+He wondered if, perhaps, she could somehow help us find some place to stay.
+Hopefully, it wouldn’t be too far out in the outskirts.

 San Miguel de Allende: A Sleepy Little Mexican Town

-I slipped out of the Posada into the morning light and began wandering about the town that’s only a three-hour drive from Mexico City.
+Slipping out of the Posada into the morning light, I began wandering about the town that’s only a three-hour drive from Mexico City.
 I wanted to find out why so many people rave about this colonial hill town

-I soon realized that San Miguel is one of those proverbial sleepy little Mexican towns, and it hadn’t quite come awake yet.
+Soon I realized that San Miguel is one of those proverbial sleepy little Mexican towns.
+In other words, it hadn’t quite come awake yet.
 There was no one on any street except one restaurant owner out sweeping his entrance.

-I walked over to the little town square with its little manicured park, shops and the parish church, which has become a symbol of the city.
+I walked over to the little town square.
+There I found a little manicured park, shops and the parish church, which has become a symbol of the city.

-I love little town squares no matter where they are in the world, and as I roamed about San Miguel’s the changing morning light began its dance on the multi-colored walls of buildings all around me, and I slowly began to be seduced by it.
+As I roamed about the changing morning light began its dance on the multi-colored walls of buildings all around me.
+I slowly began to be seduced by it.